Information Theoretic Bayesian Optimization over the Probability Simplex: -simplex Geometry-aware Bayesian Optimization

 \section{$\alpha$-simplex Geometry-aware Bayesian Optimization}

 In this section, we introduce $\alpha$-simplex Geometry-aware Bayesian Optimization ($\alpha$-GaBO), a one-parameter family of BO algorithms that handle the probability simplex as optimization domain, i.e., $\mathcal{X}=\simplex{d}$.
+While the family is theoretically well-defined for $\alpha \in [-1, 1]$, we subsequently focus on two parameter values $\alpha=\{-1, 0\}$, leading to closed-form expressions for the Riemannian operations.
 Similarly to standard GaBO, the key elements of $\alpha$-GaBO are: (1) Gaussian processes equipped with kernels that properly capture similarities between points on the simplex, and (2) optimization methods for maximizing the acquisition function over this domain.
 Unlike the manifolds considered in~\citep{jaquier20a,jaquier22a}, the probability simplex is a Riemannian manifold with boundary, thus introducing two specific challenges.
 First, the literature does not provide a general construction for positive-definite kernels on manifolds with boundary.
 Second, considering the boundary is essential in practice, since optimal solutions may lie on vertices or $k$-faces of the simplex.
 In particular, vertices correspond to degenerate distributions concentrating all mass on a single component, while $k$-faces correspond to mixtures of $k<d$ components.
 We address the first challenge by exploiting the isometry between the simplex and a subset of the sphere (see Fig.~\ref{fig:teaser}) to construct valid kernels.
 To handle the second challenge, we introduce a family of information-geometric optimizers based on the Riemannian $\alpha$-connection~\eqref{eq:alpha-connection}, where the parameter $\alpha$ allows us to incorporate prior knowledge about the information geometry of the simplex.